 - Distributes the property as directed by a will or determined by the court.

 Probate is typically handled by the personal representative (sometimes called the executor), who can be named by the deceased before death or can be appointed by the court.
 It is the job of the personal representative to manage the paperwork, filings, and financial responsibilities of the estate.
 The personal representative is a fiduciary and is held to the highest standards of honesty and fair dealing with the creditors and the heirs.
-Having excellent legal advice with experienced probate attorneys will make the personal representative's job easier, reducing stress and saving the family time and money.
+Having excellent legal advice with experienced probate and trust attorneys will make the personal representative's job easier, reducing stress and saving the family time and money.

 Why is the Probate Process So Difficult?